VoodooTeam/irsa-operator/README.md

 ## Example

-This CRD will allow any pod using the `serviceAccount` named `s3put` to `Get` and `List` all objects in the s3 bucket with ARN `arn:aws:s3:::test-irsa-4gkut9fl`
+This CRD will allow any pod using the `serviceAccount` named `s3-get-lister` to `Get` and `List` all objects in the s3 bucket with ARN `arn:aws:s3:::test-irsa-4gkut9fl`

 ```
 apiVersion: irsa.voodoo.io/v1alpha1
 kind: IamRoleServiceAccount
 metadata:
-  name: iamroleserviceaccount-test-sample
+  name: s3-get-lister
 spec:
-  serviceAccountName: s3put
   policy:
     statement:
       - resource: "arn:aws:s3:::test-irsa-4gkut9fl"